bencbradshaw/framework/README.md

   - html routes served from /templates
   - static files served from /static
   - .js, .ts, .jsx, dev bundled and served from /static/ with autoreload through esbuild
-  - GORM entities in /entities added into container for each route

 2. Extend and Override defaults